dof-studio/FootballPred/README.md

 # FootballPred

-Code about a football prediction pipeline.
+Code about a football prediction project.

+Not intend for production level use.

 ## File structure